Skip to main content

 • Build Output Directory: Path relative to the project root directory or target directory, usually dist, build, etc.

-• Deployment Path: Specifies the access path of the website on the server, defaults to a relative path generated by the project name, e.g., /my-project
+• Deployment Path: Specifies the access path of the website on the server, defaults to generating a relative path based on the project name, e.g., /my-project

 Supported Node.js Versions